Bernd Rosemeyer: Career

-Whilst on the podium in 1935 at the Czechoslovakian Grand Prix he was introduced to the famous aviatrix Elly Beinhorn.
+Whilst on the podium in 1935 at the Czechoslovakian Grand Prix he was introduced to the famous aviator Elly Beinhorn.
 Their celebrity relationship was too good an opportunity to miss for the Nazi Party.
 Rosemeyer and Beinhorn were exalted and instrumentalized by the Nazi Party to the ideal German celebrity couple of that time.
+Rosemeyer joined the SS in November 1933, though it is not known if he did it out of opportunism or ideological sympathies.
+Though he was not a member of the Nazi Party, he was made a member of the SS for propaganda purposes and held the rank of Hauptsturmführer.

-Several sensational Grand Prix motor racing victories in 1936 and 1937 (also in the Vanderbilt Cup in the USA) made him popular not only in Germany.
+Several sensational Grand Prix motor racing victories in 1936 and 1937, in addition to the AAA-sanctioned Vanderbilt Cup in the U.S, made him popular not only in Germany.
 He won the European driving championship in 1936.
 Of the twelve Grands Prix contested in 1937 between Mercedes and Auto Union, Rosemeyer won four of Auto Union's five victories against Mercedes's formidable new W125.
 Rosemeyer's superlative performances that year cemented him alongside Rudolf Caracciola and Tazio Nuvolari as three of the greatest drivers of 1930s Grand Prix racing.

 His marriage to Beinhorn added even more celebrity hype.
 It also made it possible for him to learn to fly a private plane.
 Before a testing session, he once used a now-defunct airfield next to the Flugplatz section of the Nürburgring as a landing strip, and rolled his plane to the pits via the race track - in the opposite direction.

-His son Bernd, Jr. was born in November 1937, only ten weeks before his death.
+His son Bernd Jr. was born in November 1937, only ten weeks before his death.